dsikar/jsoknit/README.md

 To implement a Jsoknit interface two basic elements are required:
 1. A _libdef_ library definition JSON string on the embedded device
 2. A Jsoknit engine on the client
-A Jsoknit engine is capable of requesting the libdef library definition from the embedded device and implementing a graphical interface on the fly, as well as exposing the definition for additional uses that may not involve graphical interfaces, or graphical interfaces that combine any number of Jsoknit devices, as well as any other desired inputs.
+A Jsoknit engine is capable of requesting the libdef library definition from the embedded device and implementing a graphical interface on the fly, as well as exposing the definition for additional uses by applications sitting behind the Jsoknit engine, that for example may not involve graphical interfaces, or graphical interfaces that combine any number of Jsoknit devices, as well as any other desired inputs.

 ## Quickstart